SHIN YANG FORESTRY SDN. BHD.

 HCV Result of Monitoring Until June 2023

-• Based on the 3rd Quarter 2023 of Environmental Monitoring Report, the water qualities in Penyuan Estate were generally very good with all of the reading found well within the Class IIB standards.
+• Based on the Environmental Monitoring Report for year 2023, the water qualities in Penyuan Estate were generally very good with all of the reading found well within the Class IIB standards.
 There were no undue pollution detected

-• Based on fire monitoring report, there is no forest fire recorded until June 2023
+• Based on fire monitoring report, there is no forest fire recorded throughout the year 2023.

-• The existing salt lick still remains intact and the salt lick was filled with tracks of animals.
+• The existing salt lick still remains intact but there is no any tracks of animals at the salt lick areas.

 • There is no encroachment reported throughout year 2023